forcedotcom/datacloud-customcode-python-sdk/README.md

 > [!TIP]
 > The `deploy` process can take several minutes.
 If you'd like more feedback on the underlying process, you can add `--debug` to the command like `datacustomcode --debug deploy --path ./payload --name my_custom_script`

+You can now use the Salesforce Data Cloud UI to find the created Data Transform and use the `Run Now` button to run it.
+Once the Data Transform run is successful, check the DLO your script is writing to and verify the correct records were added.

 ## API